 Starting September 13, you need proof of vaccination to access some events, services and businesses.
 Learn how to get a card, where you will and won’t need to use it, and privacy measures associated with the card.

-Learn about the four stages of BC's Restart, a careful, four-step plan focused on protecting people and safely getting life back to normal.
+Learn about how BC's plan for protecting people and safely getting life back to normal.

 Current Health Orders, Guidelines and Statistics